 I'd love to schedule a call with you to discuss your investing in us right away as our round is closing soon.

 There is so much wrong with this, I almost don't know where to begin.
 This is the very first contact I've ever had with this person.
-I've never met them nor heard of them before, and yet they're sending me all of this information--including financial projections.
+I've never met them nor heard of them before, and yet they're sending me all of this information -- including financial projections.
 Additionally, they're placing the burden on me to schedule a call with them, when I'm the one they're asking something from.
-I recognize they believe they think they're making this easy on me, but instead, what they're really doing is saying they're lazy and don't care about my time--only my potential of helping them get money.
+I recognize they believe they think they're making this easy on me, but instead, what they're really doing is saying they're lazy and don't care about my time -- only my potential to help them get money.

 Don't send all your information at once.
 I kind of look at it as if you've exposed yourself to me without my permission, and that's certainly not going to get you funded.
 Instead, wait until the person shows even a little bit of interest before you open the floodgates.